Writing Bullets & Babies was a challenging book to write for several reasons.

-Chronologically it made sense to see her from a teenage and show how she yearned for her father’s love and affection.
+Chronologically it made sense to see her from a teenager and show how she yearned for her father’s love and affection.
 It made all her decision logical, from her first marriage at 16, to her love for Ron, her second husband.
-But in the fast-past world of reading I had to start at a point where I would capture the reader.
+But in the fast-past world of reading, I had to start at a point where I would capture the reader.
 That point was the night she was shot.

 From that point on it lead to her contemplation and reflections about her life.
 That was the spot for the back story.